Scholarly Publishing in the Health Sciences

 Finding the Best Journal for Your Article

 One of the best ways to determine what journal to submit your paper to is to talk to more experienced colleagues.
 Ask them which journals they think would be interested in your article -- which might be different from which journals are the most important in your field.
 You can also search your paper's topic in PubMed or another appropriate database.
-There are several resources that will help you do this more effectively:
+Another resource that can help you get started is below:

 Case Reports